Authentication vs. Authorization: What's the Difference?

 Often, several layers will be combined in a single system to provide the necessary level of control and flexibility.
 It's also important to note that these layers are not strict or exclusive categories, and many systems use concepts from several layers to achieve their authorization needs.

-When a user is authenticated, they are often given a token, which can then be used to access resources without needing to re-authenticate each time.
+When a user is authenticated, they are often given a token, which they can use to access resources without needing to re-authenticate each time.

-However, just as the bouncer at the club checks that your VIP pass is valid and issued by a trustworthy source before allowing access to exclusive areas, systems also need to verify the token.
+However, just as the club bouncer checks that your VIP pass is valid and issued by a trustworthy source before allowing access to exclusive areas, systems also need to verify the token.
 This typically involves checking that the token hasn't expired and that a trusted authority issued it.
 If the token isn't valid, access is denied.

 In the simplest terms, a token is often just a string of characters, much like the old-school Session ID on a web server.
 The server issues this Session ID to your browser (usually via a cookie).
 Both your browser and the server maintain knowledge of this token, enabling the server to recognize and authorize your browser throughout the session's lifetime.